rajvipulraj401/IntvQuestionsFINAL/React.md

 ## Q12) Advantages of using functional components over class-based components?

-Ans :--

 ---

+### **Need**

+React allows us to create components in two ways — one is **functional component** and other is using **class based components**.
+Before the introduction of hooks class components were the only way to manage state and lifecycle method . but Class components had too much boilerplate and were harder to read and test.
+So To solve this, React Hooks were introduced in React version 16.8, which gave functional components a lot of advantage .

-Ans :-- The advantages of **functional components** over **class-based components** are that
+Ans :-- So some of The advantages of **functional components** over **class-based components** are that

-1. **Functional components are simpler and easier to read**

-   - They are just JavaScript functions that take `props` and return JSX, making them **shorter and more readable** compared to class-based components, which require `this`, lifecycle methods, and a `render()` function.
+1.  **Functional Components** - are simple JavaScript functions that take `props` as input and return JSX.

-2. **Secondly, functional components have better performance**

-   - Since they do not require creating an instance of a class, they consume **less memory** and execute **faster**, making the application more efficient.

-3. **Thirdly, functional components use Hooks instead of lifecycle methods**

-   - Hooks like `useState` and `useEffect` **simplify state management and side effects**, making code cleaner and reducing unnecessary re-renders compared to class-based lifecycle methods.
+    Earlier, they were called “stateless components”, but now with **React Hooks**, they can handle state and side effects too.
+    While **class-based components** are ES6 classes that extend `React.Component` and must have a `render()` method to return JSX.

+2.  **Secondly**,- functional components **use hooks like `useState` and `useEffect`** to manage state and lifecycle methods,which **simplifies state management and lifecycle methods** and makes the code cleaner and less complex whereas class-based components **use `this.state` for state** and have lifecycle methods like `componentDidMount`, `componentDidUpdate` to manage state and lifecycle of a component

+3.  **Thirdly,**

+    - functional components are **simpler, shorter, and better for performance** as they do not require class instances, while class-based components **are more complex** due to the `this` keyword and lifecycle methods, and they consume more memory and are slightly **slower** as compared to funcitonal component.

-4. **Lastly, functional components encourage code reusability**
+4.  **and functional components also encourage code reusability**
-   - With hooks, logic can be separated into **custom hooks**, making code **more reusable and maintainable**, while class-based components often lead to complex, hard-to-reuse logic.
+    - as With hooks, logic can be separated into **custom hooks**, making code **more reusable and maintainable**, while class-based components code are complex and hard to read .

-So, **functional components with hooks** are now the preferred way to write React components due to their simplicity, performance, and better reusability. 🚀
+### As a result,in modern React applications, **functional components with hooks** are preferred over class-based components.

----

 <!-----